joshwcomeau/react-collection-helpers/README.md

   </Sort>
 </Filter>
 ```
-... becomes ...
 ```html
 <ul class="sort">
   <div>...</div>
 </ul>
 ```

-It's also worth mentioning that Fiber, React's upcoming reconciliation engine, will **remove this requirement**, by [allowing components to return arrays](https://twitter.com/threepointone/status/810058843325546496).
+It's also worth mentioning that Fiber, React's upcoming reconciliation engine, will _remove this requirement_, by [allowing components to return arrays](https://twitter.com/threepointone/status/810058843325546496).
 In a future major version of React Collection Helpers, expect to not have any additional markup created.

 ### Predicates